 Relish life with the spouse you love each and every day of your precarious life.
 [Ecclesiastes 9:9 (MSG)]

-Yesterday, while spending a couple of hours polishing silver, I remembered a pastor friend remarking that the relationship we have with our spouses is probably the one thing in our lives about which we truly care but which we regularly neglect.
-We polish the silver, clean the house, weed the garden, wash the car, remodel the kitchen, and mend the clothes.
-If we value our health, we take vitamins, watch our diet and exercise.
-If we care about our job, we work extra hours or take classes to improve our skills.
-If we cherish our friends, we call them, meet them for lunch, and answer their calls when they request our help.
-If our children’s education is important to us, we volunteer at school, help them with homework, drill them on their spelling, shuffle them to activities or arrange tutoring.
-If we are concerned about our community, we vote, attend meetings, volunteer or even run for office.
-If church is important, we tithe, regularly worship, attend Bible study and serve on committees.
-Although we usually work at all the things that we hold precious, we tend to take our loved ones for granted.
+A pastor friend once remarked that the relationship we have with our spouse is probably the one thing in our lives about which we truly care but which we regularly neglect.
+We care about our houses, so we paint, repair, renovate, remodel, vacuum, dust, mop, and mow the lawn to maintain them.
+When we value our health, we take vitamins, get vaccinated, eat healthy food, and exercise.
+If our children’s education is important to us, we volunteer at school, help with homework, drill them on their spelling, and shuffle them to assorted activities.
+When we care about our community, we vote, attend meetings, volunteer, or even run for office.
+If church is important, we tithe, regularly worship, attend Bible study, and serve on committees.
+Although we usually work at preserving or bettering anything we hold precious, we tend to take the relationship with our spouse for granted.

-Marriage is our second most important relationship and yet it’s often neglected.
+Marriage is the second most important relationship we have (God, of course, being first) and yet it’s often neglected.
 Unless we’re experiencing serious marital difficulties, most of us do little to consciously improve it.
-In fact, we probably spend more time perusing the various catalogues and magazines that fill our mailboxes, watching our favorite television programs, or browsing the internet than we do on consciously bettering our marriages.
-Just because we’re secure in a relationship doesn’t mean we can’t put a little shine on it.
+In fact, we probably spend more time perusing the catalogues and magazines that fill our mailboxes, watching our favorite television programs, or browsing the internet than we do on consciously bettering our marriages.
+Just because we’re secure in a relationship doesn’t mean we shouldn’t put a little shine on it.

 Remember that children, marriages and flower gardens reflect the kind of care they get.
 [H. Jackson Brown, Jr.]